Torann/homestead/readme.md

 Because of [Vagrant limitations](https://www.vagrantup.com/docs/hyperv/limitations.html), The Hyper-V provider ignores all networking settings.

-#### Installing The Homestead Vagrant Box

-Once VirtualBox and Vagrant have been installed, you should add the `torann/homestead` box to your Vagrant installation using the following command in your terminal.
-It will take a few minutes to download the box, depending on your Internet connection speed:

-    vagrant box add torann/homestead

-If this command fails, make sure your Vagrant installation is up to date.

 #### Installing Homestead

 You may install Homestead by cloning the repository onto your host machine.
 Consider cloning the repository into a `Homestead` folder within your "home" directory, as the Homestead box will serve as the host to all of your Laravel projects: